🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Is a walk in tub for elderly a good fit for your home?

-1. Bathroom layout Is there enough room for the door to open, for a helper to stand nearby, and for you to move comfortably?
+1. Bathroom layout Is there enough room for the door to open, for a helper to stand nearby and for your loved one to move comfortably?

-2. Energy & stamina Does climbing in and out of your existing tub leave you tired or sore, even when you are “being careful”?
+2. Energy & stamina Does climbing in and out of the existing tub leave them tired or sore, even when being careful?

-3. Future mobility How might your needs change in the next 5–10 years?
-Planning ahead can help you avoid another remodel later.
+3. Future mobility How might their needs change in the next 5–10 years?
+Planning ahead can help avoid another remodel later.

 Hydrotherapy walk in tubs for elderly: warmth, comfort and calm